littlebee/react-datum/README.md

 Datums interact with the model only by .get() and .set().
 Datums do not directly listen to any model events.
 The contextual data components are what cause datums to rerender in reponse to model changes.

+#### Shhhh, don't call it "2 way data-binding"

+In the form example above, the **Rd.Name** was given a 'setOnChange' prop,  when it is changed by the user, every character entered causes `kittenModel.set('name', userEnteredValue)`,  the difference is the lack of `{silent: true}`.
+Since all children of **Rd.model** tag  rerender on every triggered event, the form updates as you type and the two other references to the 'name' attribute on the model are updated as you type.
+Pretty cool, but mostly just a parlor trick.
+The reasoning behind using `{silent: true}` by default is that in most cases, users will get confused as to the saved state of the data.
+Since the `model.save` is not called until the user presses the 'Save' button, a table or grid cell changing as you typed in the edit form is probably not what you want.

+In essense, the Backbone model is the arbiter of state for the datums associated with it.

 ## Implied Context, Deterministic Props

+In the examples above, The **Rd.Model** component provides the model to the other Rd child elements.

 Any contextually provided properties like the 'model' that the datum is acting on, or the 'inputMode' implied by being in a **Rd.Form**, can be overriden by explict properties.
 So, if in the example above, the comments were stored in another model, you could break out of context by adding:

 ```javascript
         <Rd.Text attr="comment", model={kittenCommentsModel}/>
 ```